17 Jul Primary Building Permits

 9. Strict water regulations are in place in many areas throughout the country.
 Gallons per minute as applied to showers and faucets are closely regulated as is water dispensed per toilet flush.
 Often, the right fixtures will do the job of getting water use within code.

 10. Of course you’re going to need to insure against damage caused by such entities as termites and moisture.
 A physical barrier between the foundation and wood of the home is imperative to keep the wood as safe as possible from water damage.
-Grade and drainage are addressed by codes as well, along with ventilation requirements, often relating to raised foundations.
+Hire trusted waterproofing contractors similar to Foundation and Basement Waterproofing by Moe to check that drainage is addressed by codes as well as ventilation requirements, often relating to raised foundations.
 Also, slab penetrations must meet strict sealing requirements.

 We’ve all heard horror stories of tragedies caused by building code violations.
 That’s why these codes are in place, to protect us all.
 Ignoring certain regulations to save money can have the most severe consequences; it’s never worth the risk.
 They are there to provide security and safety even in the most challenging of environmental conditions.
-Getting all of the correct permits is not only mandatory it reflects positively on your own integrity and professionalism.
+Getting building site health and safety assessment and all of the correct permits is not only mandatory it reflects positively on your own integrity and professionalism.